digiapulssi/docker-monitoring-zabbix-agent/README.md

 You can use the docker container to monitor the host by providing it necessary access to the monitored files/logs or systems.
 You need to enable these via mounting needed paths and make sure they are usable for the docker.
 Then configure the agent and Zabbix as you would normally.
 The docker agent monitors host system out of the box (testing needed still).

 ## Using full configure file and including files for Zabbix agent use:
-Copy a configuration file called zabbix_agentd.conf into the conf/ folder.
-You can also copy any files such as certificates or other files under the conf/ file and reference them with the zabbix_agentd.conf as /data/conf/<filepath>.
+Copy a configuration file called zabbix_agentd.conf into the /conf folder for the container.
+If any certificates or other files are to be used, suggestion is to copy also them under the /conf path.
+Any files in there are moved to /data/conf/<filepath> during startup and the ownership of the files is given to zabbix user.
+This will avoid the problem where zabbix agent does not have read privileges to files normally mounted with docker.

 An example configuration file can be found here: https://github.com/digiapulssi/docker-monitoring-zabbix-agent/blob/NAKKI-844/conf/zabbix_agentd.conf

 ```
 docker run --name docker-monitoring-zabbix-agent \
--v `pwd`/conf:/conf \
+-v /your-config-file:/conf/zabbix-agentd.conf \
 -v /var/run/docker.sock:/var/run/docker.sock \
 -d docker-monitoring-zabbix-agent
 ```